greenpau/caddy-authorize/README.md

 ## Pass JWT Token Claims in HTTP Request Headers

+### Auto-Defined Headers

-To pass JWT token claims in HTTP headers to downstream plugins, use the following Caddyfile directive:
+To pass JWT token claims in auto-generated HTTP headers to downstream plugins, use the following Caddyfile directive:

 ```
 jwt {